lrkertesz/google-search-detective/replit.md

 ## User Preferences

+**CRITICAL REQUIREMENTS:**
+- **ABSOLUTELY NO MOCK DATA**: System must never use mock, placeholder, seed, or fallback data under any circumstances.
+All data must come from authentic API sources only.
+- **DATA INTEGRITY**: Every piece of information displayed must be from real external APIs.
+No simulated or generated data.

 Preferred communication style: Simple, everyday language.
 PPC Campaign Experience: User has discovered through testing that $0.00 CPC keywords often don't perform as expected in Google Ads due to Google's "similar keyword" matching showing higher-bid competing ads instead of exact matches.
 Business Context: User is building a comprehensive business intelligence suite with three interconnected tools for market analysis in service industries.